Talmei Elazar: History

-The village was established in 1952 by residents of Zikhron Ya'akov and Jewish immigrants from Eastern Europe and Iran on land to the east of the depopulated Palestinian village of Khirbat al-Sarkas, and was named after Elazar Warmassar, one of the heads of the PJCA.
+The village was established in 1952 on land that used to belong to the depopulated Palestinian village of Khirbat al-Sarkas, on a site located to the east of the village.
+It was established by residents of Zikhron Ya'akov and Jewish immigrants from Eastern Europe and Iran.
+It was named after Elazar Warmassar, one of the heads of the PJCA.

 One of the residents runs a health and beauty span that offers snake massages.
 She uses California and Florida king snakes, corn snakes and milk snakes, claiming that contact with these reptiles is stress-relieving.

 Located on the outskirts of the moshav is a carnivorous plant nursery where various species of plants are grown, among them the Nepenthes, which can capture frogs and birds.